cashsun/redux-quick-action/README.md

         })
         .finally(()=>{
             finishLoading(); //this will throw TypeError since we are in safe mode.
-                            //change the quick action so that it does not modify the previous state });
+                            //change the quick action so that it does not modify the current state });
 }